-Thursday June 21st – Excel/Roberts Trio featuring Richard Exall (sax/clarinet) Amy Roberts (flute & reeds) Neil Riches (piano)
+Thursday June 21st – Exall/Roberts Trio featuring Richard Exall (sax/clarinet) Amy Roberts (flute & reeds) Neil Riches (piano)

 Thursday July 19th – Rachel and Friends featuring Rachel Hickey (vocals) Bill Meredith (piano) Nigel Emerton (double bass)

-Thursday September 20th – Frank Griffith Trio featuring Frank Griffin (sax/clarinet) Alan Haughton (piano) – Tomas Pedersen (bass)
+Thursday September 20th – Frank Griffith Trio featuring Frank Griffith (sax/clarinet) Alan Haughton (piano) – Tomas Pedersen (bass)